exoxeph/3D-Ball-Frenzy-/README.md

 ### Interactive Elements

-*   **Collectible Points:** Bright yellow, pulsating diamond-shaped icons that hover over safe tiles or static obstacles.
+*   **Collectible Points:** Bright red, pulsating diamond-shaped icons that hover over safe tiles or static obstacles.
 Collecting them increases the player's score.
 *   **Static Cube Obstacles:** Yellow 3D cubes placed on the platform lanes; collision triggers a destruction animation for the obstacle.
 *   **Moving Cylinder Obstacles:** Purple 3D cylinders that move continuously left-to-right across the entire platform width.
 Collision triggers a destruction animation for the obstacle.
 *   **Double Jump Power-up:** Collectible green double-chevron icon.
 Grants the ability to perform a second jump mid-air for a limited duration.